-No person shall threaten, hinder, or interfere in any manner with the Animal Control Officer or Reserve Animal Service Officer in the performance of any duties prescribed by this Ordinance.
+No person shall threaten, hinder, or interfere in any manner with the Animal Control Officer in the performance of any duties prescribed by this Ordinance.

-5.16 UNENCLOSED / UNSECURE PREMISES
+5.14 UNSECURE PREMISES

-No person shall allow an unrestrained animal access to any unenclosed Unsecure premises or enclosure so that the animal is physically able to leave the owner's property.
+No person shall allow an unrestrained animal access to any unsecure premises or enclosure so that the animal is physically able to leave the owner's property.

-5.17 POSSESSION OF FALSE OR STOLEN DOCUMENTS
+5.15 POSSESSION OF FALSE OR STOLEN DOCUMENTS

-No person shall transfer any rabies tag or license, if required, from one animal to another; or possess, manufacture, or use any stolen, counterfeit, or forged license, certificate, or tag.
+No person shall transfer any rabies tag or license, if required, from one animal to another: or possess, manufacture, or use any stolen, counterfeit, or forged license, certificate, or tag.

-5.18 IMPROPER RESTRAINT□
+5.16 IMPROPER RESTRAINT